Operationalization | A Guide with Examples, Pros & Cons

 A standardized approach for collecting data leaves little room for subjective or biased personal interpretations of observations.

-A good operationalization can be used consistently by other researchers.
+A good operationalization can be used consistently by other researchers (high replicability).
 If other people measure the same thing using your operational definition, they should all get the same results.